xhyrom/discord-datamining/data/articles/normal/articles/360046057772/content.md

 </p>
 <h1 id="h_01K640AM1RCFQFREHSFKQRDNFC">What is Discord Testers?</h1>
 <div class="warn-box">
-  <strong>Important:</strong>
-  <span style="color: #434343"
-    >We’re sorry to say that the opportunity to be considered for the Discord Testers server is currently unavailable.
-When the opportunity is available again, it will be announced here.</span
+  <strong>Important:</strong> We're sorry to say that the opportunity to be
+  considered for the Discord Testers server is currently unavailable.
+When the possibility arises again, we will announce it here!
-  ><br /><br /><span style="color: #434343"
-    >Recent applications are being reviewed, and those believed to be a good fit will receive an invitation in early 2026.
-Keep an eye on this article for more information.</span
-  >
 </div>
 <p>
   <strong>Discord Testers</strong> (also known as DTesters) is an official,